travelmarx/scrapbook101core/docbuild/articles/technology-overview.md

 }
 ```

 The two documents share common fields like **id**, **title**, **description**, and **rating** and differ on other fields that are specific to the category of the item.
-The Scrapbook101core [schema](/prototype-document) is a bit more complex than the book and film example above, but the idea is essentially the same.
+The actual Scrapbook101core [item schema][item-document] is a bit more complex than the book and film example above, but the idea is essentially the same.

 ### CRUD

 With Cosmos DB, you have the usual CRUD (create, read, update, delete) operations on the documents in the data store.
-And you can use SQL-like query language to query the document store.
+And you can use a SQL-like query language to query the document store.
 For example, in the local emulator you can create a query to search for documents.
 The following image shows a query that finds items with a rating greater than 3.

 ![A query in the Cosmos local emulator](../images/crud-example.png "A query in the Cosmos local emulator.")

 In the Scrapbook101core code, similar queries are constructed using Language Integrated Queries ([LINQ][linq]).

-### Origins
+### Starting point

 The Scrapbook101core code was initially built starting with the [ASP.NET MVC][aspmvc] To-Do List app and customizing it.
 From that version, the ASP.NET core version was created.

-The To-Do list is a simple list of items with three pieces of tracked information: name, description, and status (completed or not completed).
+The To-Do list is a simple list of items with three pieces of tracked information: **name**, **description**, and **status** (completed or not completed).
 The To-Do List app allows CRUD operations.
 After running the To-Do list sample and looking in the document store, you will see documents that look like the following:

 ```json
 {